Canadian company turns to Trump for permission to mine international waters, bypassing a UN agency

 Mining companies have said that harvesting minerals from the seafloor instead of from land is cheaper and has less of an environmental impact.

-A spokesperson for the authority didn't immediately respond to a message seeking comment.
+A spokesperson for the authority declined comment and referred to statements it made earlier this year.

 The authority has said that it has the sole legal mandate to regulate mineral-related activities in the international seabed.
 It noted that the international legal regime established by the U.N.
 Convention on the Law of the Sea applies to all states, regardless of whether they are members or not.